Ventura Pier: Fishing and recreation

 In October 1993, the pier re-opened following a $3.5 million rehabilitation, including a new deck and installing a "swell-actuated sculpture" titled "Wavespout" that sprayed seawater as waves rolled by.
 It was California's longest wooden pier with a deck length of 1958 ft.
 A ribbon-cutting ceremony was presided over by Mayor Greg Carson.
 The far end of the pier had been closed since 1986.

 After heavy surf knocked out more than 20 pilings in December 1994 and January 1995, the pier closed again.
 Then, on December 13, 1995, high surf from a storm sheared off approximately 420 ft of the pier.
 With the loss of this section, the pier ceased being the longest wooden pier on the California coast.
 The "Wavespout" sculpture at the end of the pier was also lost in the storm.

 Following the 1995 storm damage, the city opted not to rebuild the pier to its prior length.
 On April 1, 2000, the pier re-opened after a $2.2-million renovation that included steel-reinforced pilings and a new octagonal section at the pier's end.
 The current length is 1600 ft.

 The 2022–2023 winter storms caused severe damage to the pier, closing a large portion due to safety concerns.
+This portion of the pier was reopened on June 29, 2024.